 We modified PseudoPipe to allow cross-strains and cross species protein coding inputs.
-We annotated cross-organism pseudogenes as shown in Fgure 1C.
+We annotated cross-organism pseudogenes as shown in Figure 1C.
 "Functional organism" is defined as the genome providing the protein coding information and thus containing a working copy of the element of interest.
 "Non-functional" organism as the genome analysed for unitary pseudogene presence.
 The resulting data set was subjected to a number of filters such as removal of previously known pseudogenes, removal of pseudogenes with parents that have orthologs in the annotated specie, removal of pseudogenes that overlap with annotated protein coding and ncRNAs loci, and removal of pseudogenes shorter than 100 bp.
-The filtered PseudoPipe set was intersected with the lift-over of the protein coding annotation from the "functional organism using BEDTools \cite{25199790} with a 1b overlap minimum required.
+The filtered PseudoPipe set was intersected with the lift-over of the protein coding annotation from the "functional organism using BEDTools \cite{25199790} with a 1bp overlap minimum required.
 The intersection set was further refined flagging protein coding genes that have functional relatives (paralogs) in the non-"functional organism".
 The remaining matches were subjected to manual inspection of the alignment.

-Conservation and divergence in pseudogene complements Deleted: <#>removal of previously known pseudo([40]) Pangenome data set generation Deleted: <#>complemenets We performed an all against all liftover of pseudogene annotation using HAL tools package and the UCSC multi strain sequence alignment.
+Conservation and divergence in pseudogene complements

+Pangenome data set generation

+We performed an all against all liftover of pseudogene annotation using HAL tools package and the UCSC multi strain sequence alignment.
 Each liftover was intersected with the know strain annotation and all the entries that matched protein coding or ncRNAs were removed.
-The resulting set is further filtered for conservation of pseudogene Ensembl ID, where available (used for Level 1 and 2 pseudogenes), conservation of parent gene identity, conservation of pseudogene locus, conservation of Deleted: The resulting set is further filtered for: pseudogene biotype, conservation of pseudogene length, and conservation of pseudogene structure.
+The resulting set is further filtered for conservation of pseudogene Ensembl ID, where available (used for Level 1 and 2 pseudogenes), conservation of parent gene identity, conservation of pseudogene locus, conservation of pseudogene biotype, conservation of pseudogene length, and conservation of pseudogene structure.

 Next we integrated all filtered binary mappings in a master pan-strain set.
-The common entries were ~ Deleted: <#>conservation of pseudogene identity,[41] collapsed into a unique pangeome pseudogene reference.
+The common entries were collapsed into a unique pangeome pseudogene reference.
 We obtained 49,262 pangenome pseudogenes.
+1,158 pangenome entries are multi matching across strains.

+Phylogenetic analysis

-Formatted: Line spacing: multiple 1.15 li 1.158 pangenome entries are multi matching across strains.
-Deleted: <#>were integrated Phylogenetic analysis Deleted: <#>merged Deleted: <#>A number of Sequences of the 1,460 randomly selected conserved pseudogenes in the 18 mouse strains accounting for approximately 50% of the total number of conserved pseudogenes, were extracted and assembled in a strain specific contig.
+Sequences of the 1,460 randomly selected conserved pseudogenes in the 18 mouse strains accounting for approximately 50% of the total number of conserved pseudogenes, were extracted and assembled in a strain specific contig.
 The multi-sequence alignment of the 18 contigs was obtained using MUSCLE aligner \cite{15318951} under standard conditions.
 Similarly, the sequences of parent protein coding genes of the 1,460 pseudogenes were assembled into a strain specific sequence and aligned using MUSCLE.
 The tree was generated using Tamura-Nei genetic distance model and neighbouring-joining tree build method with Pahari as outgroup using GENEIOUS 10.2 software package.
-Genome evolution and plasticity Deleted: Datasets - Genome mappability maps We created mappabilty maps for the mouse reference genome and the 18 mouse strains using the GEM+ Formatted: Normal, Space Before: 0 pt, After: 0 pt library \cite{GEM}.
-The workflow is composed of indexing the genome using gem-indexer, followed by creation of the map using a window of 75 nucleotides under the following conditions -m 0.02 -T 2.
-A \geq Formatted: Font:Not Bold, Font color: Auto Parent gene expression analysis RNAseq adult mouse brain data was obtained from ENCODE3.
-We estimated the pseudogene parent Formatted: Normal, Left, Space Before: 0 pt, After: 0 pt protein coding genes expression levels using a workflow involving the following steps: filtering the protein coding genes expression revers using a worknow involving the following steps: intering the protein coding genes for uniquely mappable regions longer than 100bp, mapping reads using TopHat \cite {23618408}, selecting high quality mapped reads with a quality score higher than 30, and calculating the expression FPKM levels using Cufflinks \cite{ 22383036}.
-Transcriptional activity of Deleted: , pseudogene parent genes during early embryonic development was investigated using RNAseq data as processed and described in \cite {27309802}. ۲ - Deleted: [43]

-Deleted: The resulting data set was subjected to a number of

-filters:
+Genome evolution and plasticity

+Genome mappability maps